 Here we present the results of the AL attacks on the hardened classifier models.
 As explained in Section~\ref{sec:methodology}, we wanted to test the robustness of our cloaking mechanism against classifiers hardened with Adversarial Re-training and DD.
 To recap the scenario, Alice the defender wants to cloak her process by adding perturbations to her execution trace so that eavesdropper Eve cannot correctly classify what Alice is running.
 Then Eve notices or predicts the use of adversarial perturbations on the data and hardens her classifier model against AL attacks using adversarial re-training and DD.

-In order to test the attack scenario on hardened models, we first craft 100,000 adversarial samples per adversarial attack type against the unprotected classifier.
-Then, we harden the classifier with the aforementioned defense methods and feed the previously successful adversarial samples.
+In order to test the attack scenario on hardened models, we first craft 100,000 adversarial samples per adversarial attack against the unprotected classifier.
+Then we harden the classifier with the aforementioned defense methods and feed the adversarial samples.
 Here, we aim to measure the level of protection provided by the adversarial re-training and the DD methods.
 As presented in Table~\ref{table:valid_pert}, the application of both the adversarial re-training and the DD invalidates some portion of the previously crafted adversarial samples.
 For the adversarial re-training, the success rate varies between 99\% (GSA) and 4\% (SPNA).
 In other words, 99\% of the adversarial samples crafted using GSA against the unprotected model are invalid on the hardened model.
 As for the DD, we see similar rates of protection ranging from 61\% up to 100\% for old perturbations.
 Impressively, 100\% of the adversarial samples crafted using the BUNA are now ineffective against the model trained with DD at temperature T=100.
 In short, by using the adversarial re-training or the DD, Eve can indeed harden her classifier against AL. However, keep in mind that Alice can observe or predict this behavior and introduce new adversarial samples targeting the hardened models.
-Below, we discuss the results of our experiments against such hardened models.